shellstash/shellstash/README.md

 High-contrast mode for accessibility.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Support
 If you find ShellStash useful, consider supporting its development:
 BTC Address: bc1qs8g0eju0gkwtzjhh43sxdwm8yf4anmk29spq2l

-Copy via the [help] command in the app.

-For issues or feature requests, open an Issue on GitHub.

 Troubleshooting
 Wrong Password: Double-check your password.
 If lost, delete bookmarks.json.enc and salt.bin to start fresh (loses data).